SpeechieX/algorithms-and-data-structures/README.md

 # Algorithms and Data Structure In JavaScript

-This repository contains implementations of various data structures and their associated algorithms.
-The purpose of this repository is to learn more about data structures and gain an expertise in general algorithmic paradigms such as:
+This repository has implementations of various data structures and their associated algorithms, as well as algorithms not associated with data structures.

-1. Recursion
-2. Greedy Algorithms
-3. Dynamic Programming
-4. Memoization
-5. Amortized Analysis

-At some point I would like to be an npm module that JavaScript developers could use to build software with.
-I would also like to write some of these algorithms in ES6.
+I plan to focus on implementing these algorithms using the main algorithm design paradigms: divide-and-conqueur, greedy algorithm design and dynamic programming.

+This README.md discusses time complexity and overviews general algorithmic ideas such as the aforementioned algorithmic design paradigms, determining the asymptotic complexity of an algorithm, amortized analysis and useful mathematics for algorithm design and analysis.

 ## Determining the Time and Space Complexity of An Algorithm